Solace Health Group Clinical Ethics Policy

 Accessible regardless of race, gender, orientation, or background

-Free from coercion, shame-based tactics, or punitive practices
+Free from coercion, punishment, or shame-based practices

-Grounded in compassion, professionalism, and trauma-informed approaches
+Grounded in compassion, professionalism, and trauma-informed methods

 3. Clinical Oversight and Competency